JamesBracken/Ember-Ash/readme.md

 11. Brian macharia(My mentor) - No link provided as these were privately shared resources for his students.
 Big shoutout to my mentor who provided tons of useful links to useful resources, guides and tutorials for this project.

-12. Code institute codestart project - Through this practice project I was able to cement hte fundamentals of the django framework and get a basis of how to go about implementing some of the functionality in my project.
+12. Code institute codestar project - Through this practice project I was able to cement hte fundamentals of the django framework and get a basis of how to go about implementing some of the functionality in my project.

 ### Acknowledgements